Real Costs of Driving Without Insurance Explained

 “Once I understood my limits and deductibles, I felt more confident.
 When I needed help, I already knew what documents to gather and what my policy actually covered.”

 Don’t ignore the ticket or court date.
-Get a policy as soon as possible, organize your paperwork, and follow your state’s reinstatement or SR-22 requirements if applicable.
+Get a policy as soon as possible, organize your paperwork, and follow your state’s reinstatement or proof-of-insurance requirements if applicable.

 Compare multiple quotes, ask about discounts, and keep continuous coverage.
 Over time, a clean record and no lapses can help you qualify for better rates.